things4u/ESP-1ch-Gateway/README.md

 The applies to the libraries.

 ## PlatformIO

 When in PlatformIO, choose <File> and then <Add folder to Workspace...> and select your new LoRa-1ch-ESP-Gateway top directory.

-Then just open the ESP-sc-gway.ino file at src directory and build or upload
+Then just open the ESP-sc-gway.ino file at src directory and build or upload.

+If you want to set your own settings in PlatformIO's configuration files, put them in `platformio_override.ini`.

 ## Arduino IDE